-- Only the 4 students and the Senior TA will be present. - Each 5-minute presentation will be timed and video-taped.
+- Only the 4 students and the Senior TA will be present. - Each 10-minute presentation will be timed and video-taped.
 Immediately after each presentation, the tape will be reviewed by everyone, with minimal commenting. - After watching the video, 10 minutes will be used for discussion and constructive comments about the delivery.
-Each presenter will receive a USB drive with their presentation for their review.

-- For each presenter, the 3 peers and the Senior TA will fill out a Feedback Form.
+Each presenter will receive a USB drive with their presentation for their review. - For each presenter, the 3 peers and the Senior TA will fill out a Feedback Form.
 The presenter will receive all 4 feedback forms to aid in preparing the second presentation.
-Results of this first presentation will NOT be shared with the course coordinator, undergrad chair or graduate chair. - The final 30 minutes of the 2-hour session will be a discussion and workshop lead by the Senior TA to help you prepare for your second, longer presentation.
+Results of this first presentation will NOT be shared with the course coordinator, undergrad chair or graduate chair.